-A number of the Company's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities.
+A number of the Company's accounting policies and disclosures require the measurement of fair values, for both financial and nonfinancial assets and liabilities.
 When the measurement of fair values cannot be determined based on quoted prices in active markets, fair value is measured using valuation techniques and models.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of estimation is required in establishing fair values.
-Changes in assumptions about the inputs to these models could affect the reported fair value of the Company's financial and non-financial assets and liabilities.
+To the extent that these estimates differ from those realized, the measured asset or liability, net earnings, and/or comprehensive income will be affected in future periods.
+Changes in assumptions about the inputs to these models could affect the reported fair value of the Company's financial and nonfinancial assets and liabilities.